 This is why researchers at Keio University in Japan (part of me would have bet, and won, on the nation of the study) have created this device.

 Arque, this is the name of the prototype, was shown two days ago at the annual SIGGRAPH conference in Los Angeles.
-The inspiration does not come from the tail of cats or dogs, but from that of horses.
+Inspiration does not come from the tails of cats or dogs, but from that of horses.

-The robotic appendix is made up of several interconnected plastic "vertebrae", and can be configured according to the weight and height of the wearer, by adding or removing segments or weights.
+The robotic appendage is made up of several interconnected plastic "vertebrae" and can be configured based on the weight and height of the wearer by adding or removing segments or weights.

 In the researchers' intentions, Arque's aim is to balance those who want to move quickly, carry heavy objects, or do both together.